An Exclusive Interview With Apex Learning’s Chief Academic Officer, Jean Sharp

 Q: Tells us more about your career accomplishments in the field of education.

-Prior to joining Apex Learning, I served as Vice President of Curriculum and Instruction for AdvancePath Academics, a public-private partnership working with public high schools across the country to improve graduation rates and reduce dropout rates in their local community.
+JS: Prior to joining Apex Learning, I served as Vice President of Curriculum and Instruction for AdvancePath Academics, a public-private partnership working with public high schools across the country to improve graduation rates and reduce dropout rates in their local community.
 In that capacity, I had oversight of the curriculum and instructional model, fidelity of the implementation model based on research, and efficacy, effectiveness, and student success.

 Previously, I served as Vice President of Curriculum Development at PLATO Learning Inc. I was responsible for the overall instructional design and development of computer based and e-learning courseware solutions for kindergarten through adult learners.